Neurocranium: Structure

 The size of the neurocranium is variable among mammals.
 The roof may contain ridges such as the temporal crests.

 Development

 The neurocranium arises from paraxial mesoderm.
 There is also some contribution of ectomesenchyme.
 In Chondrichthyes and other cartilaginous vertebrates this portion of the cranium does not ossify; it is not replaced via endochondral ossification.

 Other animals

-The neurocranium is formed by the endocranium, the lower portions of the cranial vault, and the skull roof.

-Evolutionarily, the human neurocranium has expanded from comprising the back part of the mammalian skull to being also the upper part: during the evolutionary expansion of the brain, the neurocranium has overgrown the splanchnocranium.
+The neurocranium is formed by the combination of the endocranium, the lower portions of the cranial vault, and the skull roof.
+Through the course of evolution, the human neurocranium has expanded from comprising the back part of the mammalian skull to being also the upper part: during the evolutionary expansion of the brain, the neurocranium has overgrown the splanchnocranium.
 The upper-frontmost part of the cranium also houses the evolutionarily newest part of the mammal brain, the frontal lobes.

+In other vertebrates, the foramen magnum is oriented towards the back, rather than downwards.
+The braincase contains a greater number of bones, most of which are endochondral rather than dermal: